-Andrea is City Bureau's community engagement director, formerly of Free Spirit Media, where she created the nonprofit organization’s Real Chi Youth program.
+Andrea is City Bureau's Director of Community Engagement, formerly of Free Spirit Media, where she created the nonprofit organization’s Real Chi Youth program.

-Bettina is the editorial director at City Bureau, formerly of DNAinfo Chicago, Pacific Standard Magazine and the Illinois-based education nonprofit Supplies for Dreams.
+Bettina is the Editorial Director at City Bureau, former executive digital editor of Chicago magazine.
+She also worked at DNAinfo Chicago, Pacific Standard and the education nonprofit Supplies for Dreams.

-Darryl is City Bureau's Labs Director.
+Darryl is City Bureau's News Lab Director.
 He's A Studs-Terkel award-winning journalist, founder of the Illustrated Press, and reporter formerly with DNAinfo Chicago.

 Board of Directors

-Adriana Díaz is Senior Director of Marketing and Communications at Peer Health Exchange.
+Adriana Díaz is Assistant Vice President of Marketing and Communications at Peer Health Exchange.
 A communications professional and new media strategist deeply committed to promoting the intersection of civic engagement and social justice; she has roots in radio, community journalism, youth advocacy and nonprofit communications.
 A Southwesterner by birth, she claimed Chicago as her soul city in 2003.
 She is passionate about bridging communities and believes in the power of storytelling for social change.

 Joe Germuska is the Executive Director at Northwestern University Knight Lab,a community of designers, developers, students, and educators working on experiments designed to push journalism into new spaces.
 He is also the project lead on Census Reporter, a Knight News Challenge project to make U.S. Census data easy for journalists to use.
 Before joining the Knight Lab, Joe was a founding member of the news application team at the Chicago Tribune and a project board member for the PANDA project, another Knight News Challenge winner.